shihankanungo/shihankanungo.github.io/quotes.md

 > "We shall not cease from exploration <br>
 And the end of all our exploring <br>
 Will be to arrive where we started <br>
-And know the place for the first time. <br>
+And know the place for the first time." <br>
 --- T.S.
 Eliot, from "Little Gidding," <i>Four Quartets</i>